 As we grow older, our body starts to become stiff, resulting in decreased balance and a lack of coordination.
 Body strength is also reduced making it essential to incorporate adequate exercise into the daily routine.
 No matter the age, exercise helps to keep the body fit and flexible and promotes coordination and strength.
 All of these factors can significantly decrease the chance of falling.

 The SureSafe range of telecare equipment is manufactured with the safety of your elderly loved ones in mind.
 Our range includes alarms for all needs and requirements; automatic fall alert pendants, landline-based alarms and mobile-based alarms.
 Our wearable monitored personal alarm devices, with automatic fall detection included, use up to date technology to detect falls.
-If detected a designated contact, or 24-hour monitoring centre, is immediately alerted and help dispatched if necessary.
+If detected, a designated contact, or 24-hour monitoring centre, is immediately alerted and help dispatched if necessary.

 You can trust SureSafe telecare devices to provide prompt assistance to your loved ones in the event of a fall.
 Our telecare equipment range is made using cutting-edge technology, making sure that your elderly loved ones remain safe both inside and outside of the home.
-Our telecare devices are unlike other monitored alarm devices; they are lightweight and discreet and can be worn around the wrist or as a pendant.
+Our telecare devices are unlike other monitored alarm devices; they are lightweight and discreet and most types can be worn around the wrist or as a pendant.